Rope care

 Coiling up a rope

-When taking a braided rope off a reel, make sure that it runs unimpededly on a central axle so as to avoid twisting and kinking.
-In order to achieve best running characteristics when using the rope again and to avoid twisting, it is recommended to coil up braided ropes in a figure-eight sling.
+A 3-strand rope can suffer damage when taken off a reel incorrectly.
+Be sure to always keep that in mind, and watch out for any kinks that can open the three strands and damage the rope.
+When taking a braided rope off a reel, make sure that it runs unimpededly on a central axle to avoid twisting and kinking.
+In order to achieve the best running characteristics when using the rope again and to avoid twisting, it is recommended to coil up braided ropes in a figure-eight sling.

 Chemicals